 Steps to help prevent varicose veins are the same as those used to decrease symptoms:

-- Do not stand still or sit for long periods of time.
+- Don’t stand still or sit for long

 - Prop your feet up whenever possible.